subhumman/CDLLtet/README.md

 ## Architecture
 - **C Backend** — Handles all game logic, collision, scoring, and field management for maximum speed and reliability.
-- **Python GUI (tkinter)** — Renders the game in a beautiful, minimalist window.
+- **Python GUI** — Renders the game in a beautiful, minimalist window.
 Handles user input and displays score/game state.
 - **Communication** — Python calls C functions via ctypes for seamless, real-time updates.

 ---

-## 💡 Why This Project Stands Out
+## Why This Project Stands Out
 - **Professional code structure** — clean, modular, and easy to extend
 - **No hacks, no bugs, no flicker** — just pure, smooth gameplay
 - **Designed for both learning and fun** — perfect for code review, portfolio, or just playing